 For training to work well, you should gather at least a hundred photos of each kind of object you want to recognize.
 The more you can gather, the better the accuracy of your trained model is likely to be.
 You also need to make sure that the photos are a good representation of what your application will actually encounter.
 For example, if you take all your photos indoors against a blank wall and your users are trying to recognize objects outdoors, you probably won't see good results when you deploy.

 Another pitfall to avoid is that the learning process will pick up on anything that the labeled images have in common with each other, and if you're not careful that might be something that's not useful.
 For example if you photograph one kind of object in a blue room, and another in a green one, then the model will end up basing its prediction on the background color, not the features of the object you actually care about.
 To avoid this, try to take pictures in as wide a variety of situations as you can, at different times, and with different devices.
-If you want to know more about this problem, you can read about the classic (and possibly apocryphal) tank recognition problem.

 You may also want to think about the categories you use.
 It might be worth splitting big categories that cover a lot of different physical forms into smaller ones that are more visually distinct.
 For example instead of 'vehicle' you might use 'car', 'motorbike', and 'truck'.
 It's also worth thinking about whether you have a 'closed world' or an 'open world' problem.
 In a closed world, the only things you'll ever be asked to categorize are the classes of object you know about.
 This might apply to a plant recognition app where you know the user is likely to be taking a picture of a flower, so all you have to do is decide which species.
 By contrast a roaming robot might see all sorts of different things through its camera as it wanders around the world.
 In that case you'd want the classifier to report if it wasn't sure what it was seeing.
 This can be hard to do well, but often if you collect a large number of typical 'background' photos with no relevant objects in them, you can add them to an extra 'unknown' class in your image folders.